 To get the correction, just subtract the average standard reading and the oven knob setting.
 Use the correction for every use of the oven setting to compensate for the error.
 This is applicable if the oven is not adjustable.

-In the example above table of calibration result, there is a correction of 0.9 deg Celius, it means that for every set point of 100, add a 0.9 as the correction factor.
+Based on the calibration result (table above), there is a correction of 0.9 deg Celius, it means that for every set point of 100, add a 0.9 as the correction factor.
 To learn more about interpreting a result in a calibration certificate, visit this post: how to interpret a calibration certificate.